 The Skywalk Observation Deck and the Trail on the Mountainside – A Must-See!

 On the side of the high mountain in the reserve, there is a well-maintained trail with high railings, a flat path, and stairs.
 You can walk leisurely and enjoy the view and the fresh air.
-Additionally, there is a special observation deck that juts out 8 meters from the cliff top (in the same style as the 5 Fingers viewing platform).
+Additionally, there is a special observation deck that juts out 8 meters from the cliff top (in the same style as the 5 Fingers viewing platform at Dachstein mountain).
 At the foot of the observation deck, a wide green valley unfolds.
 The view from this spot is breathtaking and stunningly beautiful!

 Unicorn Cave (Einhorn-Tropfsteinhöhle)